 |Methodology||The activity of 3 lysosomal hydrolases are measured in plasma.
 The assay uses 4-methylumbelliferyl substrates to measure the activities of hexosaminidase, beta-glucuronidase, and alpha-fucosidase.
 Prenatal diagnosis and carrier testing via enzyme analysis are not available.|

 Mucolipidosis II/III Dried Blood Spot Screen is also available and includes acid sphingomyelinase, alpha-iduronidase, beta-glucosidase, and alpha-mannosidase.

 Molecular analysis of the gene for ML II/III (GNPTAB) is also available for identification of the causative mutation within a family, carrier status and prenatal diagnosis.

 Enzyme activity can be measured in plasma or dried blood spots.
-Please seend 3 ml of whole blood in a green top (sodium heparin) tube OR plasma can removed from spun down sample and sent frozen.
+For plasma, please send 5-10 ml of whole blood in a green top (sodium heparin) tube OR plasma can removed from spun down sample and sent frozen.

 |Turnaround time||10 days|

 The Biochemical Lab provides diagnostic and screening tests for a variety of inherited metabolic disorders.